Why do people use 40% (or 60%) keyboards?

 Some people take their keyboard to school or to work.
 Carrying a fullsize keyboard would be cumbersome and strange.

 Instead, a keyboard with a 60% or smaller form factor easily fits into your bag.

 Many people build their own keyboards.
 In this case, going with less keys results in significantly lower prices.

-Less keys mean you need less switches and caps, smaller plate, cheaper microcontroller, which is an instant discount when building.
+Less keys mean an instant discount when building: you need less switches and caps, smaller plate, and cheaper microcontroller.

 Easier to build